Drain Line Maintenance

 Step 6.
 Once you’ve found the drain line, remove the cap and inspect the drain.
 Using warm water and soap, vinegar, or a general cleaning solution, flush the drain and allow it to sit for 30 minutes.

-If you need assistance and need to speak with someone regarding your drain lines on your air conditioner, feel free to call us or contact us online below.
-Southwest Heating and Cooling is here to assist.
+If you need assistance and need to speak with someone regarding your drain lines on your air conditioner, contact 24-Hour Emergency HVAC Specialists who can provide professional residential or commercial hvac services.